Arseny-N/c3d-vis/README.md

 # Visualizations of the I3D network

-An adaptation of lucid to visualizing features from the I3D video classification network pretrained on the kinetics dataset.
+An adaptation of lucid to visualizing features for the I3D video classification network pretrained on the kinetics dataset.

 Weights source: